vpbgkt/NexPrepAI/docs/mnt/data/csv question upload.md

-# 📘 NexPrep CSV Question Upload – Complete Guide
+# 📘 NexPrepAI CSV Question Upload – Complete Guide

-This comprehensive guide explains the format, validation, and process for uploading questions to NexPrep using CSV files or direct API calls.
+This comprehensive guide explains the format, validation, and process for uploading questions to NexPrepAI using CSV files or direct API calls.

 ---